freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 freqtrade trade --freqaimodel ReinforcementLearner --strategy MyRLStrategy --config config.json
 ```

 where `ReinforcementLearner` will use the templated `ReinforcementLearner` from `freqai/prediction_models/ReinforcementLearner` (or a custom user defined one located in `user_data/freqaimodels`).
 The strategy, on the other hand, follows the same base [feature engineering](freqai-feature-engineering.md) with `feature_engineering_*` as a typical Regressor.
-The difference lies in the creation of the targets, Reinforcement Learning doesnt require them.
+The difference lies in the creation of the targets, Reinforcement Learning doesn't require them.
 However, FreqAI requires a default (neutral) value to be set in the action column:

 ```python
     def set_freqai_targets(self, dataframe, **kwargs):